 - It tends not to be suitable for severe contractures.

 - There is a good chance it will not be of benefit in the long term.
-The contracture returns in about half of cases within 3-5 years following this procedure.
+The contracture returns in more than half of cases within 3-5 years following this procedure.
 (But, if it does return, the procedure may be able to be repeated.)

 - As the specialist cannot see the end of the needle once it is inserted, there is a risk of damage to nearby tendons, blood vessels and nerves, which can cause long-term problems.

-Needle fasciotomy tends to be mainly suitable for older patients who are unsuitable for more definitive curative surgery, and in some cases where the contracture is in certain sites.
+Needle fasciotomy tends to be mainly suitable for older patients who are unsuitable for more extensive surgery, and for some cases where the contracture is in certain sites.
 Your specialist will advise if it is an option for you.

 This means removing the abnormal thickened tissue.
-This is a more extensive hand operation.
+(In a fasciotomy the tissue is cut; in a fasciectomy the tissue is removed.)
+There are a number of variations on this operation (surgical procedure).
+It is a more extensive hand operation.
 However, it gives the best chance of a long-term cure.
 It is the most commonly done procedure to treat Dupuytren's contracture.
+Even with this treatment, however, the chances of the condition coming back (recurring) are quite high.
+How likely it is to recur depend on the operation done and how bad the condition was before the operation, as well as other factors.

-Remember, all operations (surgical procedures) carry a risk.
+Remember, all surgical procedures carry a risk.
 There is a small risk of damage to nearby tendons, blood vessels and nerves during any of the above procedures, and of infection developing in the hand.

 Further reading & references

-- Radiation therapy for early Dupuytren's disease; NICE Interventional Procedure Guideline (November 2010)
+- Radiation therapy for early Dupuytren's disease; NICE Interventional Procedure Guidance, November 2010

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.